Division 8. Project Permit and Legislative Procedures

 (e) Any other party determined appropriate by the City.

-(5) As an alternative, the notice of decision may be sent by email or other forms of communications, if the party receiving the notice of decision agrees, or has only provided email or other forms of contact information.
+(5) As an alternative, the notice of decision may be sent by email addresses on record with the City or other forms of communication, unless a party requests the notice of decision be sent by mail.

-(6) If the notice of decision is to deny a project permit application, no new application for substantially the same proposal, as determined by the Director, can be submitted to the City within one year from the date of the denial; provided, that the Director may waive this prohibition if the City’s development regulations have changed so as to allow approval.
+(6) If the notice of decision is to deny a permit application, no new application for substantially the same proposal, as determined by the Director, can be submitted to the City within one year from the date of the denial; provided, that the Director may waive this prohibition if the City’s development regulations have changed to allow approval.
 (Ord.
+782 § 33, 2025; Ord.
 706 § 47 (Att.
 A), 2020)

 21.80.210 Processing timelines.